 Born in Ruislip, Clare Barker is a social worker at the Sparrowhawk Family Centre.
 She is too over-enthralled and devoted to her work and thinks herself the ultimate professional.
 She also believes that she is the backbone of her 10 year relationship with her boyfriend, Brian.

 Clare finds it difficult, personally and professionally, to receive criticism but she is more than prepared to criticise others.
-She uses strict politically correct language, her social work skills and vocabulary to the point where her argument or advice often becomes too in-depth and confusing for anyone else to understand.
+She uses strict politically correct vocabulary, to the point where her argument or advice often becomes too in-depth and confusing for anyone else to understand.

 Clare doesn't like to be reminded that she is white and heterosexual and reminds her colleagues that she hates being referred to as middle class.
 Instead she wants to be known as a successful person with a successful career from a working class background, claiming her grandfather to be Geordie coalminer.